CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 1. On the **Confirmation** page, select **Finish**.
 When the backup schedule is created, select **Close**.

 ### Task 3: Perform an on-demand backup

+In this task, you will initiate an on-demand backup after scheduling the backup in the previous task.
+You will select the files to back up, define retention settings, and verify that the backup completes successfully.

 > **Note:** The option to run backup on demand becomes available after you create a scheduled backup.